-11.1 It is highly recommended that a note-taker be provided to every meeting/hearing which arises as a result of a disciplinary process as Employment Tribunals are particularly keen to view contemporaneous notes of events which have led to an employment dispute.
-Councils will need to give this requirement careful consideration in order to respect employee confidentiality.
+11.1 A note-taker will be provided to every meeting/hearing which arises as a result of a disciplinary process as Employment Tribunals are particularly keen to view contemporaneous notes of events which have led to an employment dispute.
+The Council will need to give this requirement careful consideration in order to respect official confidentiality.